keirace/Memo/CLOUD.md

   - **Availibility** accessible 24/7
   - **Threat**
   - **Vulnerability**
-  - **Attack Vectors** path or means by which a hacker can gain access to a computer or network server to deliver a paylaod or malicious outcome
+  - **Attack Vectors** path or means by which a hacker can gain access to a computer or network server to deliver a payload or malicious outcome
   - **Risk**
   - **Security Controls**
   - **Threat agent** entity that poses a threat